-Outpost supports an address book that essentially lets you create an alias, or friendly name, for an address.
+Outpost supports an address book that essentially lets you create an alias, or friendly name, for one or more addresses.

 - 1. From Outpost, go to the menu Setup > Address Book. - 2.
 Click New - 3.
-Enter the users name.
-Use "" for spaces.
-Example: for Bob Smith, enter BOB_SMITH - 4.
-Enter the packet address - 5.
-When done, press OK - 6.
-Create a message.
+Enter the user's name.
+Use "\" for spaces.
+Example: for Bob Smith, enter BOB\SMITH - 4.
+Enter the packet address. - 5.
+When done, press OK - From Outpost press New to create a new message.
 Instead of filling in the To: Field, click the "TO" button next to the To: field.
 Double-click on the address book entry you want to add.
 Press OK. - 7.
 You can also double-click on the address in the to-field.
 What happens?